CathyKernel/KidsCourses-Lesson17-Interactive-English-Quiz/README.md

 2. Change styling by editing the Tailwind classes or CSS variables

 3. Add more sections by duplicating the tab pattern

----

-**Note**: For actual implementation, replace the placeholder image and customize content as needed.